Angels in art: Islamic art

+Bowl with humans, angels, and dīv (horned demons).
+Iran Qajar dynasty, 1215-1221 A.H.
+(1800-1805).
+Museum für Kunst und Gewerbe Hamburg, Germany.

 Angels in Islamic art often appear in illustrated manuscripts of Muhammad's life.
 Other common depictions of angels in Islamic art include angels with Adam and Eve in the Garden of Eden, angels discerning the saved from the damned on the Day of Judgement, and angels as a repeating motif in borders or textiles.
 Islamic depictions of angels resemble winged Christian angels, although Islamic angels are typically shown with multicolored wings.
 Angels, such as the archangel Gabriel, are typically depicted as masculine, which is consistent with God's rejection of feminine depictions of angels in several verses of Quran.
 Nevertheless, later depictions of angels in Islamic art are more feminine and androgynous.

 Angels in manuscripts

 The 13th-century book Ajā'ib al-makhlūqāt wa gharā'ib al-mawjūdāt (The Wonders of Creation) by Zakariya al-Qazwini describes Islamic angelology, and is often illustrated with many images of angels.
 The angels are typically depicted with bright, vivid colors, giving them unusual liveliness and other-worldly translucence.
 While some angels are referred to as "Guardians of the Kingdom of God," others are associated with hell.
 An undated manuscript of The Wonders of Creation from the Bavarian State Library in Munich includes depictions of angels both alone and alongside humans and animals.
 Angels are also illustrated in Timurid and Ottoman manuscripts, such as The Timurid Book of the Prophet Muhammad’s Ascension (Mir‘ajnama) and the Siyer-i Nebi.